-- 5. Moisten annular rings on plug with clean brake fluid and screw plug assembly into hydraulic body, checking that secondary cup retainer and expander are centered.
-Use Wrench J-5794 to tighten plug to 20-30 ft. lbs.
-Set assembled hydraulic cylinder aside to protect from dirt or damage. - 6.
-To assemble floating valve assembly, press flat side of diaphragm retainer into diaphragm.
+- 5. On master cylinder plug, install two annular rings on first and third grooves of plug.
+Do not place an annular ring in center groove which has four small vent holes.
+Install vacuum cup in bottom of bore flat side down.
+Position light colored vacuum cup retainer on seal, then install flat secondary cup support on shoulder in bore.
+Place secondary cup flat side down against support. - 6.
+Moisten annular rings on plug with clean brake fluid and screw plug assembly into hydraulic body, checking to see that secondary cup retainer and expander are centered.
+Use Wrench J-5794 to tighten plug to 30 ft. lbs.
+Set assembled hydraulic cylinder aside and protect from dirt or damage. - 7.
+To assemble floating valve assembly, press flat side of diaphragm retainer (smaller retainer) into diaphragm.
 See figure 9-19.
-Hold flat side of plate against flat side of diaphragm while pressing floating control valve into center hole of diaphragm.
+Hold flat side of retainer plate (larger retainer) against flat side of diaphragm while pressing floating control valve through center hole of diaphragm.
 Use thumbs to stretch diaphragm over hub of floating control valve, then press spring retainer over valve hub and diaphragm lip.
 Lubricate O.D. of floating valve with Dynaflow oil and press into place in power piston with rubber face of floating control valve facing in.
-See figure 9-22. - 7.
+See figure 9-22. - 8.
 Soak felt wick in Dynaflow oil and allow excess to drain.
 Position wick in cup expander and install these parts in groove on O.D. of power piston with expander fingers pointing toward piston hub.
 Hold in groove while leather piston cup is slipped over expander with its lip pointing toward piston hub.
 See figure 9-23.
-If new leather cup is being installed, use cardboard cylindrical retainer to confine cup during installation. - 8.
+If new leather cup is being installed, use cardboard cylindrical retainer to confine cup during installation. - 9.
 Set piston on flat surface hub down.
-Install lighter diaphragm spring on spring retainer, then place smaller reaction plate on spring.
+Install control valve return spring on spring retainer, then place smaller reaction plate on spring.
+See figure 9-24.